Vodafone and Sky TV team up for Vodafone TV

 "Advances in technology create endless possibilities and make the future exciting.
 Vodafone TV is a new generation of TV service that will enable Kiwis to experience TV like never before," he said.

-A year in the making, Stanners says the TV service will simplify viewing experiences.
+A year in the making, Stanners said the service will simplify viewing experiences.

 "Vodafone TV simplifies everything for the customer by delivering a fantastic range of local and international content, all in one place and with simple features to make viewing easy."

-He said 80 per cent of New Zealand homes will have fibre by 2020 and he hoped Vodafone TV would compel people to switch their broadband to fibre.
+He said 87 per cent of New Zealand homes would have fibre by 2022 and he hoped Vodafone TV would compel people to switch their broadband to fibre.

+"I am very hopeful this will give them a very big reason to move because the copper network is years and years old - it's really not the network to deliver video."

-SKY CEO John Fellet said Vodafone TV "is an exciting next step in our long-standing commercial relationship with Vodafone."
+SKY chief executive John Fellet said Vodafone TV "is an exciting next step in our long-standing commercial relationship with Vodafone".

+He said the partnership was the biggest project the two had worked on together, and had others in the pipeline.

+"From Sky's vantage point, we think we have the best content and this is something we focus on greatly, but more and more it's about the user experience," Fellet said.
+"It's no longer 'what do I want to watch', it's 'where do I want to watch it, when do I want to watch it' and more importantly, 'what device do I want to use to watch it', so there are a lot of complicated solutions that we're able to wipe out with just this one deal."

+WatchMe and iHeartRadio from the NZME stable will also be available on the service.

+Dekker said he expects Sky will launch a product with similar features in the future.

-Vodafone TV packages have yet to be announced but they will only be available with a 12 or 24 month Vodafone Unlimited Fibre or FibreX plan.
+Vodafone TV packages have yet to be announced but they will only be available with a 12 or 24 month Vodafone Unlimited Fibre or FibreX plans.

 The price for Vodafone TV has not yet been announced, but it will be available before Christmas.